 The Complaint brings forth claims for violations of the Securities Exchange Act of 1934 against Evolent Health, Inc. (“Evolent” or the “Company”), and certain of its senior executives.
 The Complaint alleges that Defendants made false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects on behalf of all persons or entities that purchased or otherwise acquired Evolent common stock during the Class Period.

 Evolent provides healthcare delivery and payment services to provider-sponsored health systems across the Medicaid, Medicare, and commercial markets.
 As represented in its SEC filings, Evolent’s business model was predicated on the Company’s supposed ability to dramatically reduce its clients’ healthcare and administrative costs.
 By the end of 2018, Evolent had contractual relationships with over 35 operating partners.
 Many of these partners were either related parties, or companies in which Evolent had significant ownership or had provided financing at the onset of the relationship.
 Evolent’s largest and most important partner was University Health Care, Inc., d/b/a Passport Health Plan (“Passport”), which represented 20% of the Company’s revenues.

-In truth, Evolent grossly overcharged Passport hundreds of millions of dollars during the Class Period for basic healthcare management services that Passport had previously been performing in-house.
-Evolent had absolutely no experience in processing complex individual medical claims, Passport began receiving monthly penalty letters from the Commonwealth of Kentucky addressed directly to Passport’s CEO for failing to comply with the most basic requirements of its Medicaid contract, resulting in tens of millions of dollars in penalties.
+After Evolent took over Passport’s claims administration, the Company grossly overcharged Passport hundreds of millions of dollars for basic healthcare management services that Passport had previously been performing in-house.
+Evolent had absolutely no experience in processing complex individual medical claims, and as a result, Passport began receiving monthly penalty letters from the Commonwealth of Kentucky addressed directly to Passport’s CEO for failing to comply with the most basic requirements of its Medicaid contract, resulting in tens of millions of dollars in penalties.
 By April 2019, Kentucky had imposed staggering penalties of nearly half a billion dollars on Passport precisely because Passport was unable to properly and timely submit encounter data.
 Kentucky had also decided to cut Passport’s reimbursement rates due to these claims administration failures.
-By at least January through early May 2019, Evolent realized that Passport would likely need a bailout.
+Then Evolent realized that Passport would likely need a bailout.
 On May 29, 2019, Evolent made the shocking announcement that Passport’s financial state was so dire that the Company had no choice but to acquire Passport in a last-ditch effort to save its most important client and revenue stream.
-In response to this news, Evolent’s stock price collapsed, losing nearly 30% of its value in a single day, failing from $14.15 to $10.01 per share —a decline of more than 65% from the price it traded at just eight months earlier.
-During an investor call the very next day, Defendants admitted it had known of the risk that it would have to bail out Passport no later than January 2019.
+In response to this news, Evolent’s stock price collapsed, losing nearly 30% of its value in a single day, failing from $14.15 to $10.01 per share —a decline of more than 65%.
+During an investor call the very next day, Defendants admitted it had known of the risk it would have to bail out Passport no later than January 2019.
 In November 2019, Kentucky announced it would not renew Passport’s Medicaid contract, further disclosing how poorly it had been run by Evolent.